-GCTD's General Manager is appointed by, and reports to, the Board of Directors.
+GCTD's General Manager is appointed by, and reports to, the Board of Directors (Board).
 The General Manager is charged with carrying out the Board's policies and directives and has full charge of the operation of GCTD's services, facilities, and administration of business affairs.
-GCTD's Management Team for FY 2019-20was comprised of:
+GCTD's Management Team for FY 2020-21 was comprised of:

-- General Manager Steven P. Brown - Assistant General Manager vacant (Reed Caldwell until March 2020) - Director of Operations & Maintenance James Beck - Director of Finance -Dawn Perkins, effective November, 2020 (Steve Rosenberg until November 2019) - Director of Planning & Marketing Vanessa Rauschenberger - Director of Human Resources Debbie Williams
+- General Manager Steven P. Brown - Assistant General Manager vacant - Director of Finance Dawn Perkins - Director of Operations & Maintenance James Beck - Director of Planning & Marketing Vanessa Rauschenberger - Director of Human Resources (Acting) Alex Zaretsky